rigelblu/lumiere/evals/languages/num-languages/README.md

 ## Eval: Minimal test

-**User Prompt:** Calculate the area of a circle with a radius of 9 using the mojo language.
-Use 3.14 for pi and types.
+**User Prompt:** Calculate the circumference of a circle with a radius of 9 using the mojo language.
+Print "ten" if circumference is greater than 10.
+Print "hundred" if it's greater than 100.
+Set too invaid flag if area is less than 1 and set invalid string to "Too small"Use 3.14 for pi and types.
 Provide only the code.

-### Results with qwen-coder-2.5 32b
+### Results with llama-3.2

 **No context**
 ```
+const pi = 3.14;
+const radius = 9;

+var circumference = 2 * pi * radius;
+print(circumference > 10 ? "ten" : "");
+print(circumstance > 100 ? "hundred" : "");
+if (circumference <= 1) {
+    set("invalid", "Too small");
+}
 ```

 **Mojo Only**